Open letter: We condemn anti-Black racism, are allies for equality in our parks and communities

 To be a part of change, we must be allies for equality and against all racism.
 But words without action have no meaning.
 Together with our partners and supporters, the Parks Conservancy commits to putting communities first.
 We will engage in more dialogue with Black, Indigenous and People of Color—so that we are able to better understand and respond to what they want and need from parks.

 Guided by our staff and partners, we will better engage those outside our organization and do the necessary internal work to be genuinely inclusive.
 This includes critical examination of the underlying biases of our organization and how they manifest in hiring practices, relationships with vendors and partners, and engagement with the Black community as visitors to parks.
 We will actively support and fund employee affinity groups designed by our staff.
-The Parks Conservancy has created a new role, Executive Vice President of People and Culture, to help us with this important work.
+The Parks Conservancy has created a new role, Vice President of People and Culture, to help us with this important work.

 This is just the start of our conversation.
 We know it will be a long journey to implement specific actions on how we will address systemic inequities within our parks and organization.